mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 </code></pre>

 = For developers =
 Before pushing any new changes, make sure you run the following command.
-It will remove unneeded .git direcotries from vendors =
+It will remove unneeded .git directories from vendors =
 <pre><code>
 find vendor/ -type d -name ".git" -exec rm -rf {} \;
 </code></pre>